* USDA raises U.S. corn, soy production outlook

 "We were handcuffed going into the report with larger supplies around the world with improved weather in South America and hopes of some better demand from China.
 We come out of the report looking at the same thing," he said.

-CBOT March wheat fell 1/2 cent to $5.61-3/4 a bushel, but remained on track for a weekly advance of more than 1%.
+CBOT March wheat fell 2-3/4 cents to $5.59-1/2 a bushel.
 The contract peaked at $5.68-1/2 a bushel ahead of the report, which was the highest for a most-active contract since August 2018.
-(Reporting by Karl Plume in Chicago; Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore, Editing by Grant McCool and Tom Brown)
+(Reporting by Karl Plume in Chicago; Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore, Editing by Maju Samuel and Grant McCool)